vn971/rua/README.md

 ## Safety
-RUA only adds built-time safety.
-Even though you can be sure there are no SUID files and ugly stuff like that, the resulting package (run-time) is as safe as it was in the first place.
+RUA only adds built-time safety and review.
+Once the package passes your review, it's as safe (run-time) as it was in the first place.
 Do not install AUR packages you don't trust.

 ## Other